SOME SOUTH CARIBOO PUBLIC EVENTS

 June: Square Dance Jamboree

-July: Canada Day, Antique Car Show, Hootstock music festival, Dancers & Pow-wow
+July: Canada Day, Antique Car Show, Hootstock, Dancers & Pow-wow

 August: South Cariboo Garlic Festival